sagemath/sagewiki_to_gh-2022-10-10/art.md

        * Jmol: http://jmol.sourceforge.net/

-Sage's plotting functionality is built on top of matplotlib, which is a very extensive plotting library with a user interface that is very similiar to Matlab's plotting.
+Sage's plotting functionality is built on top of matplotlib, which is a very extensive plotting library with a user interface that is very similar to Matlab's plotting.
 The interface that Sage provides to matplotlib is very Mathematica like.

-There are also several links to plotting/graphics/data visualization programs at the scipy [[http://www.scipy.org/Topical_Software#head-b98ffdb309ccce4e4504a25ea75b5c806e4897b6|wiki]].
+There are also several links to plotting/graphics/data visualization programs at the scipy [[https://www.scipy.org/Topical_Software#head-b98ffdb309ccce4e4504a25ea75b5c806e4897b6|wiki]].